tormjens/anunang/README.md

-# AnunaNG
+# ngPress

-AnunaNG is a WordPress-theme powered by AngularJS and the WordPress REST API.
+ngPress is a WordPress-theme powered by AngularJS and the WordPress REST API.

-This is my first attempt at creating an AngularJS-powered application
+This is my first attempt at creating an AngularJS-powered application.

 ## Features